 At the Rendez-vous you’ll experience French Canadian and Native American music, dancing, food, historical and cultural exhibits, 18th century children’s activities, a French Canadian genealogy tent, a beer and wine tent, raffles and re-enactors who bring history to life dressed as dashing voyageurs and folks who lived in 18th century Detroit.

 We are in need of sponsors to help us facilitate this very educational and fun event.
 People of all ages and backgrounds enjoy this French and English bilingual event that focuses on the French colonial history of Michigan and the impact the French, Native American and Metis have had on the Detroit River region, but we need your help.

-Below is a form with a number of sponsorship and donation opportunities.
 With people coming from all over the Midwest, Ontario and Quebec, the Rendez-vous is the ideal venue to promote your business or service while supporting the historical legacy of Michigan and Detroit.